 Q: What platform do you use?

 A: We are flexible.
 We are happy to host your virtual field trip on Zoom, or you can invite us into your virtual classroom in whatever platform you use (Google Meet, Microsoft Teams, WebEx, etc.).
-Our open registration events are hosted on Zoom.
+Our public virtual field trips are hosted on Zoom.

 Q: Is a virtual field trip interactive?